WAHID-QANDIL/A-history-of-version-control/README.md

 In 2005, two new projects were started to develop distributed version control systems; Mercurial and Git.
 Both projects were created in response to an event involving the Linux kernel development.

-Previously, the Linux kernel was using a proprietary VCS known as BitKeeper.
+Previously, the Linux kernel was using a proprietary VCS known as *BitKeeper*.
 BitKeeper was one of the first distributed version control systems initially released in 2000.
 BitKeeper had originally provided a free license to Linus Torvalds to support Linux’s development.
-However, in 2005, the license was revoked.
+However, in 2005, the *license was revoked*.
 This controversy led to the creation of the Mercurial and Git projects.

-Mercurial was developed by Olivia Mackall.
+Mercurial was developed by *Olivia Mackall*.
 It is developed as a high-performance distributed VCS.
 Many platforms offering Subversion hosting began to offer Mercurial hosting too.
 It became popular as Subversion users found it easy to transition to a Mercurial repository, thanks to the hosting providers and its small learning curve.

-Git was developed by Linus Torvalds to host the Linux kernel’s source code.
+Git was developed by *Linus Torvalds* to host the Linux kernel’s source code.
 Like Mercurial, it is a distributed VCS.
 Its first public release came in 2007.

 Git became popular in the open-source community due to its distributed VCS design and Github offering free Git hosting for open-source projects.
 Git has since become the selected version control system for many open-source and proprietary software projects.